gxf1212/notes/MD/FYP-notes.md

 #### A brief flow

-- get stable complex structure, modify the ligand to obtain the other one
+- get stable complex structure, modify the ligand properly to obtain the other one

+- get .mol2, .rtf and .prm files from [CGenFF](https://cgenff.umaryland.edu/) or MolFacture in VMD (no AutoPSF required, retaining coordinates and names)

+  > old version: use CHARMM-GUI
+  >
-- parametrize both ligands in CHARMM-GUI
+  > - parametrize both ligands in CHARMM-GUI
+  >

-  - to get: `.rtf` file.
+  >   - to get: `.rtf` file.
+  >

-- same ligands, get properly renumbered .pdb files from CHARMM-GUI PDB reader
+  > - same ligands, get properly renumbered .pdb files from CHARMM-GUI PDB reader
+  >

-  - to get: `.pdb` file
+  >   - to get: `.pdb` file
+  >

-  > PDB reader itself can also give .rtf? but need the .mol2 file...
+  >   > PDB reader itself can also give .rtf? but need the .mol2 file...

 - run the make_hybrid code to obtain the hybrid `.rtf` and `.pdb` file (with atoms renamed and B value assigned)

 - run `merge-fep.tcl` to build the ligand and complex with VMD. do use `top_all36_cgenff.rtf`!